OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 Example Recipe: 2x "Warrior Tier 1" GachaBallData type → 1x "Knight Tier 2" GachaBallData type.
 Recipes may need to be discovered or unlocked by the player through meta-progression or in-run events before they can be used.
 The Merge System validates any merge attempt against the available and unlocked recipes.
+### 9.3.
+Merge Contexts and Outcomes
+Merging is a core strategic element, but its effect depends entirely on *where* it is performed.

-9.3.
-Temporary Merges (In-Battle)
+#### 9.3.1.
+Temporary Merges (During Battle)
-Context: Occur during the Battle Management Phase.
+Temporary merges occur during the Battle Management Phase and only affect the current battle.
-Inputs: Involve two Unit GachaBallInstances of the same tier, selected from the player's Bench or Lineup.
-Item GachaBallInstances can also be merged from the ItemInventory.
-Outcome: The resulting merged GachaBallInstance is created and placed into the player's control for the current battle at the location of the last instance used in the merge.
-Persistence: This resulting merged GachaBallInstance exists only for the current battle.
-It is NOT added to the RunInventory after the battle and its input components are consumed for the battle but that does not affect the RunInventory.
+*   **On-Board Merge:** Dragging one GachaBall onto another on the battle board (Lineup or Bench).
+The result **replaces the target GachaBall** in its slot.
+*   **In-Inventory Merge:** Dragging one GachaBall onto another within the **Battle Inventory Window** (the view of a Gacha Machine's contents).
+The result is **placed in the first available empty slot** within that same inventory, ready to be drawn.

-9.4.
-Permanent Merges (RunInventory)
+#### 9.4.
+Permanent Merges (Outside Battle)
-Context: Permanent Merges can be performed at any time outside of the Combat Phase.
-The player initiates a Permanent Merge by inspecting one of the Gacha Machines, selecting two compatible GachaBallInstances from within that machine's inventory, and confirming the action.
-This is the sole method for performing Permanent Merges.
+Performed at any time via the **Run Inventory Window**.
+This action **permanently consumes** the two ingredient instances from the **Run Inventory** and adds the new resulting instance back to it.
 9.5.
 Item Handling During Unit Merges
 When two Unit GachaBallInstances are merged (either temporarily or permanently), any Item GachaBallInstances they had equipped are handled as follows:
 All equipped Item GachaBallInstances from both input units are equipped to the newly merged Unit GachaBallInstance, this only happens on temporary merges since equipped items are not saved to the RunInventory.